top of page

 BARRY.jpg

-Barry Douglas has just been awarded one the UK's highest honours - CBE.
-He has established a major international career since winning the Gold Medal at the 1986 Tchaikovsky International Piano Competition, Moscow.
-The Founder and Artistic Director of Camerata Ireland and the Clandeboye Festival, he continues to celebrate his Irish heritage whilst also maintaining a busy international touring schedule.
+Barry Douglas has established a major international career since winning the Gold Medal at the 1986 Tchaikovsky International Piano Competition, Moscow.
+As Artistic Director of Camerata Ireland, the only all-Ireland orchestra and the Clandeboye Festival, he continues to celebrate his Irish heritage whilst also maintaining a busy international touring schedule.
+In January 2021 Barry Douglas was made a Commander of the Order of the British Empire for services to music and community relations in the 2021 New Year Honours List, having previously received the Order of the British Empire (OBE) in 2002.

 In 1999 Barry Douglas founded the chamber orchestra Camerata Ireland to celebrate and nurture the very best of young musicians from both Northern and the Republic of Ireland.
 In addition to striving for musical excellence, one of the orchestra’s aims is to further the peace process in Ireland by promoting dialogue and collaboration through its musical education programmes.
-Barry regularly tours with Camerata Ireland throughout the world and visited the US in the spring of 2018.
+Barry regularly tours with Camerata Ireland throughout the world.
 Highlights of past seasons were Camerata Ireland’s debut at the BBC Proms in London and a world premiere of a new cantata commissioned by The Honourable The Irish Society, “At Sixes and Sevens”, alongside the London Symphony Orchestra to celebrate Derry-Londonderry becoming City of Culture 2013.

 BOARD OF TRUSTEES